Verification model

 - Hash lookup — boolean answer only

 The file never reaches our servers.
-Verification can also be run entirely offline with openssl ts -verify.
+Timestamp verification can also be run entirely offline with openssl ts -verify.

 The single exception